MichelGad/CalculatorProject/README.md

 ## Getting started
 -Prerequisites:
   - Install the python 3.8 or newer.
-  - Install the any python IDE.
+  - Install any python IDE.

 -Get the code:
     ```